-In both our initial testing of Luxi For All and in nearly a year of experience with the original Luxi attachment, we have found the readings provided by iPhone apps paired with our devices to be highly comparable to readings taken with those old-school purpose-built light meters.
+In our initial testing of Luxi For All and in our experience with the original Luxi attachment, we have found the readings provided by iPhone apps paired with our devices to be highly comparable to readings taken with those old-school purpose-built light meters.
 The following picture shows a Luxi For All side-by-side with a relatively low-end Minolta Auto Meter IV F handheld light meter under even lighting conditions.

 Professional videographer / cinematographer Adam Wilt's really thorough examination of our original Luxi demonstrates just how accurate our device's readings are.

 The Luxi app is free and easy to use.
-Available for both iOS and Android, it is designed with the needs of amateur and pro-am photographers in mind.
+It is designed with the needs of amateur and pro-am photographers in mind.
 Everything you need to start metering is right there at your fingertips.

 Below is a current list of software applications which are compatible with our Luxi light sensor.
 Some of these apps address the specialized needs of niche interests and professions, so we've also attempted here to provide some help in deciding which app(s) is/are right for you and your preferred usage.

-Luxi is a small attachment for smartphones and tablets which works with an app to turn your device into an incident light meter.
+Luxi is a small attachment for iOS devices which works with an app to turn your device into an incident light meter.
 This type of light meter measures the amount of light striking a photographic subject, rather than simply measuring the subject's brightness (which is called "spot metering," and it's how the meter in your camera works).
 Photos taken with settings suggested by a light meter are often much more pleasing to the eye than photos taken with a simple spot meter.